talgball/lbr/README.md

 windows stick.
 It is likely that a future revision will settle on an Intel based Linux system that supports zoom, unless a custom video system is implemented.
 The debate is underway.

-* __Electronics__ - Most of the remaining electronic devices were described in the __Drivers__ section.
-The infrared receiver and transmitter are custom circuits that interface to the Raspberry PI's GPIOs and are driven by the kernel module supplied with Raspberry PI OS.
-In addition, two custom switched 12V outlets are controlled by GPIOs.
-One is used for powering the monitor, and the other one is used for the windows stick.
-The Parallax P8X32 MCU has 6 additional cores available, as 2 of the 8 are currently in use in driving the ultrasonic array.
-The MCU has at least 20 unused GPIOs for future use, in addition to the unused Raspberry PI GPIOs, noting that the i2c bus is driven from the Raspberry Pi instead of the MCU.
-The MCU is interfaced to the Raspberry PI over USB.

-* __Monitor__ - The montor is an Eyoyo 12 Inch HD unit with builtin speakers, typically used in surveillance systems.
+* __Monitor__ - The monitor is an Eyoyo 12 Inch HD unit with builtin speakers, typically used in surveillance systems.
 The key characteristics of the monitor are that it operates on 12V and is HD, 1920x1080, and that it automatically turns on when its power is toggled.